DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

-Both the *runtime linker* and `dlopen()` (if called with just the library name without a path) look for libraries in several directories, including those set via `rpath` in the executable, via `LD_LIBRARY_PATH` via environment variable and several system specific directories the runtime linker knows about.
+Both the *runtime linker* and `dlopen()` (if called with just the library name without a path) look for libraries in several directories, including those set via `rpath` in the executable, with the `LD_LIBRARY_PATH` environment variable and several system specific directories the runtime linker knows about.
 The [runtime linker manpage](http://man7.org/linux/man-pages/man8/ld.so.8.html) covers this in more detail.